YoucefAmine/Arabic-Sentiment-Analysis-using-LSTM/README.md

 | Number of Epochs | 20    |

 - ### Model:
 This model is a combination of an embedding layer with a 100 LSTM layer with a 0.2 dropout rate and a classification layer.
-The architecture used is shown below
+The architecture used is shown below.

 ![lstm architecture](https://user-images.githubusercontent.com/45196964/214370812-47088988-5999-4120-bf80-a77b21ed9bb7.png)